 PPWB Strategic Plan

-The Strategic Plan for the Prairie Provinces Water Board (PPWB) was revised in 2006.
-The Plan is summarized below and a brochure can be downloaded from the right side bar menu.
+The Strategic Plan for the Prairie Provinces Water Board (PPWB) was revised in October 2012.
+The Plan is summarized below.

 The Master Agreement on Apportionment was signed by the governments of Alberta, Saskatchewan, Manitoba and Canada in 1969 in order to ensure the equitable apportionment and protection of eastward flowing interprovincial streams.
 The Agreement defines the apportionment of these streams and provides water quality objectives at the provincial boundaries.
 The Agreement also provides for the cooperation of the parties in interprovincial water management.

 The Agreement established the Prairie Provinces Water Board (PPWB) to administer the Agreement.
 The Board, which works by consensus, has over the years established a culture of information sharing and cooperativeness.
 While the Agreement provides a core foundation for the sharing and protection of interprovincial waters, the Board understands the need to ensure the Agreement is current.
 Consequently, over the years the Board has recommended amendments to the Agreement and revised its work program to respond to new challenges.
 This is exemplified by the addition in 1992 of both the Agreement on Water Quality (Schedule E) to the Master Agreement and the inclusion of a groundwater mandate.

 The purpose of the Strategic Plan is to identify current challenges of transboundary water management and identify the core MAA mandate to fulfill conditions of the Agreement and guiding principles that achieve the vision and mission.
 Specific goals are outlined to achieve the core MAA mandate.
 Strategies are oulined to achieve these goals.

 The strategic plan will be implemented by the Board through its Secretariat and Committees and by the Member Governments.